-It's bananas, and I LOVE them!!
-Although we use the word banana in Puerto Rico, we regularly refer to this delicious fruit, green or ripe, as GUINEO.
+It's bananas, and I love them!!
+Although we know the word banana in Puerto Rico, we regularly refer to this delicious fruit, green or ripe, as guineo.

 Table of contents